Heavy Flavour Jet Substructure: Acknowledgments

 \section{Acknowledgments}

 The work of AG and SM is supported by the Italian Ministry of Research (MUR) under grant PRIN 2022SNA23K and by ICSC Spoke~2 under grant BOODINI.
 The work of OF is supported in part by the US Department of Energy (DOE) Contract No.~DE-AC05-06OR23177, under which Jefferson Science Associates, LLC operates Jefferson Lab and by the Department of Energy Early Career Award grant DE-SC0023304.
 OF also thanks the Institute for Nuclear Theory at the University of Washington for its kind hospitality and stimulating research environment.
 This research was supported in part by the INT's U.S. Department of Energy grant No. DE-FG02- 00ER41132.
 The work of PKD is supported by European Commission MSCA Action COLLINEAR-FRACTURE, Grant Agreement No. 101108573.
+The work of GS has been supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 788223, PanScales).
 AG and SM would like to thank IPhT Saclay for hospitality during the course of this work.
 We are grateful to Steffen Schumann and Simon Pl\"{a}tzer for providing information on implementation of heavy-quark radiation in \sherpa and \herwig MC.
 Most of the simulation is conducted with computing facilities of the Galileo cluster at the Department of Physics and Astronomy of Georgia State University.

 \FloatBarrier